enqueuezero/site/projects/numpy/broadcasting.md

                           [6, 7]])
 ```

-In this example, NumPy expands `y.shape` as if it's not (3,1) but `(3,2)`.
-As a result, the shape of x and y matches.

-When broadcasting on array a and b, NumPy fails if the two shapes are incompatible.
+When broadcasting on array x and y, NumPy fails if the two shapes are incompatible.
-Two shapes are compatible only when they're equal or one of them is 1.
-The number of shape elements may not be the same, but the elements of the two shapes must either be equal or 1.
+The dimensions of x and y may not be the same, but starting from the trailing element, each dimension should have either same number or elements or only 1 element.

 For example,